 - Exclusive: tell your customers why they should make a purchase only from you and not from your competitors.
 Highlight competitive advantage and what sets you apart from the competitors.

 Don’t confuse a positioning statement, brand slogans, or a catchphrase with the value proposition.
-They all are a different thing.
+They all are different things.

 Even if you have created a compelling value proposition, it won’t get you any users or buyers if it is not easily visible to the customers.
 The value proposition must be on your website homepage and other important pages like a landing page, product page, category pages, and blog posts.
 Ideally, it should be on the first fold of the homepage – it should be easily visible.